errory230/Linear-scaling-autoencoder/README.md

 The input format should be the path to the folder containing the files.(e.g., data=/data/ex)
 Each file should be named in the format '[glucose concentration]-[order]_1' (e.g., 1ng-1_1, 100ng-4_1)._
-Each file contains a total of 2 columns, where the first column represents the wavelength and the second column contains the corresponding values.
+Each file contains 2 columns, where the first column represents the wavelength and the second column contains the corresponding values.

 ### Parameters
 - `lae` constructor: